gdavidbutler/pthreadChannel/README.md

 Find the API in chan.h:

 * chanCreate
-  * Allocate an Open chan_t (reference count = 1, pair with chanClose).
+  * Allocate an Open chan_t (initialize reference count to 1, pair with chanClose).
 * chanOpen
   * Open a chan_t (increment reference count, pair with chanClose).
 Should be called on each chan_t before passing to another pthread.
 * chanShut
   * Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
-* chanIsShut
-  * Is a chan_t shutdown.
 * chanClose
-  * Close a chan_t (decrement reference count, deallocate on last chanClose).
-Should be called on each chan_t upon pthread exit.
+  * Close a chan_t (decrement reference count, deallocate on 0).
+Should be called on each open chan_t upon pthread exit.
 * chanGet
-  * Get a message from a Channel (asynchronously).
+  * Get an item from a Channel (asynchronously).
 * chanPut
-  * Put a message to a Channel (asynchronously).
+  * Put an item to a Channel (asynchronously).
 * chanPutWait
-  * Put a message to a Channel (synchronously, waiting for another pthread to chanGet).
+  * Put an item to a Channel (synchronously, waiting for another pthread to chanGet).
 * chanPoll
   * perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.

 ### Store

-A Channel's store implementation is pluggable.

-In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message) works well when coded in machine or assembler language (jump instructions).
+In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange an item) works well when coded in machine or assembler language (jump instructions).
-If a message store is needed (queue, stack, etc.), it is implemented as another CSP.
+If a store is needed (queue, stack, etc.), it is implemented as another CSP.

 Modern CSPs (e.g. "coroutines", "functions", etc.) with "local" variables and recursion support, have a higher context switch cost.
 But native support in modern processors (call/return instructions) makes it acceptable.
-A message store is still implemented as another CSP.
+A store is still implemented as another CSP.

-However pthreads require operating system support and context switches are prohibitively expensive for simple message stores.
+However pthreads require operating system support and context switches are prohibitively expensive for simple stores.
 Therefore Stores are implemented as function callbacks executed within pthreads' contexts.

-A pluggable Store can be provided on a chanCreate call.
+A Store can be provided on a chanCreate call.
-If none is provided, a channel stores a single message.
+If none is provided, a channel stores a single item.
-This is best (lowest latency) when the cost of processing a message dominates the cost of a context switch.
+This is best (lowest latency) when the cost of processing an item dominates the cost of a context switch.
 But as the processing cost decreases toward the context switch cost, Stores can drastically decrease context switching.
 Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.